endy128/to-do-list/README.md

-# to-do-list
-To Do List in JavaScript
+# To Do List

+- Written in JavaScript
+- Using local storage to keep the data